Special lines on contact manifolds: Divisors of non-standard lines

+We claim the locus $B$ swept by $\ccB$ as above is covered by linear subspaces of dimension $n$.
+Lemma~\ref{lem_dim_Y_eq_n} below implies the claim and contains more details about these subspaces.

+Let $Y \subset B$ be the closure of the image of $\phi_{\ccP} \circ \upsilon \colon \ccP \dashrightarrow \ccU_{\ccP} \to B$, that is the set of all distinguished points as in Corollary~\ref{cor_family_of_planes_covering_B}.
+This locus of distinguished points is very important in our considerations below and it will be used to ``bundle'' linear subspaces of dimension $2$ into a linear subspace of dimension $n$.
+Eventually we claim that $\dim Y =n$, but first we must observe that $Y \ne B$.

-\begin{lemma} The locus $Y$ of distinguished points is not equal to $B$. \end{lemma} \begin{prf} Let $y \in B$ be the general point and suppose by contradiction $y \in Y$, that is, there exists $\PP^2$ in $\ccP$ with the distinguished point mapped to $y$.
+\begin{lemma} With $X$, $\ccB$, $B$ as above and throughout this section, the locus $Y$ of distinguished points is not equal to $B$. \end{lemma} \begin{prf} Let $y \in B$ be the general point and suppose by contradiction that $y \in Y$, that is, there exists $\PP^2$ in $\ccP$ with the distinguished point mapped to $y$.
 Since $y$ is general, $G$ is defined at $y$.
 The images of lines in $\PP^2$ through the distinguished point form a one dimensional family of contact lines tangent to $G$.
 In particular, they share the tangent direction at $y$.
-This is impossible by Lemma~\ref{lem_bend_and_break}. \end{prf}
+This is impossible by Lemma~\ref{lem_bend_and_break_tangent_directions}. \end{prf}